A-wase/journal-app/LOGBOOK.md

 Once the JSON is cleaned, I’ll try converting it into a SQL database that my app can read.

 UPDATE: Yeah I give up.
 Today I was too optimistic.
-I cannot figure this JSON conversion.
-The CSV-to-SQLite database is already great and it is simple.
+I cannot clean this JSON file.
+The CSV-to-SQLite database is already great and it is simple so I will continute with that database and schema.

+## [LOG: 3] 16-MAY-2025o
+### **Creating a offline desktop version**
+Today, I began creating a Tkinter version of the Journal app using ttkbootstrap, a modernised take on Tkinter that offers updated widgets, themes, and styling.
+I originally built the app in Streamlit to learn that framework, but an offline version feels more appropriate for a personal journal, especially for privacy-conscious users.
+While the Streamlit version stores data locally in an SQLite database (never online), having a fully offline interface reinforces that feeling security.
+Streamlit is just the frontend; the offline SQLite database is where the real functionality lies.

+Plus, I prefer the higher level of control over styling offered to me by ttkbootstrap compared to Streamlit.